Resources for Church Libraries

 Appendix on the Pastor's Personal Library

 The average pastor does need a source of sermon illustrations and a way to supplement that source.
 Many online subscription services are available (e.g., http://www.preachingtoday.com/findillustrations/).
-Large illustration collection are available for download (e.g. http://www.logos.com/search?q=illustrations).
-Most speakers focus on number and quality of illustations first, then on search and browse features.
+Large illustration collections are available for download (e.g. http://www.logos.com/search?q=illustrations).
+Most speakers focus on number and quality of illustrations first, then on search and browse features.
 However, really good illustration software also allows the speaker to tag which illustrations have been used, where, and when.
 A single source is not sufficient.
 It is also necessary to collect illustrations in a personal database; think about how to record and preserve illustrations for future use.